scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 test (20%) sets in order to assess model accuracy.
 We then predicted class labels on the group of unknown drug usage status.

-Our initial model, which used only the favorites text, accurately predicted 68.0 percent of drug users.
-It predicted that 55 percent of the unknown users were drug users and that 45 percent were not.
+Our initial model, which used only the "Favorites" essay text, accurately predicted 68.0 percent of drug users.
+When applied to the unknown users upon which the model was not trained, the model predicted that 55 percent of the unknown users were drug users and that 45 percent were not.
 When we examined the proportion of predicted user by NMF cluster, however, we found intriguing patterns.
 In the "music-rock" group — the group with the largest disparity between users and